larsniet/lars-gatsby/README.md

 Larsvanderniet.nl is a **portfolio website**, created by Lars van der Niet.

 It's a [GatsbyJS](https://www.gatsbyjs.com/) website and uses [DatocCMS](https://www.datocms.com/) as backend.
-Apart from the basic SEO stuff done within Gatsby, my application also hosts a RSS feed at https://www.larsvanderniet.nl/rss.xml.
+Apart from the basic SEO stuff done within Gatsby, my application also hosts an [RSS feed](https://www.larsvanderniet.nl/rss.xml).
 This feed is updated automatically using a [cronjob](https://github.com/larsniet/larsniet/blob/main/.github/workflows/project-workflow.yml) in Github Actions which retrieves all current projects and displays them on my Github profile.

 [Installation](#installation) •
 [Configuration](#configuration)